jocortems/azurehybridnetworking/Inspect-Traffic-Between-ExpressRoute-Circuits/readme.md

   - Default route (0.0.0.0/0), to overwrite the system route
   - Local VNet (10.0.0.0/16), to overwrite the system route
   - All directly peered VNets (10.1.0.0/16, 10.2.0.0/16, 172.16.0.0/16), to overwrite the system routes
-  - Summary networks being advertised from the peer router NVAs to Azure Route Server in UNTRUSTED-VNET.
-In the example above this is RFC1918 supernets 10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16.
-In principle this route would not be required, since the default 0.0.0.0/0 would catch this traffic, but it is recommended for maintainability
 - Another route table is configured for the GatewaySubnet.
 Gateway route propagation is enabled (otherwise that would break correct forwarding) and the following routes are configured:
   - Summary networks being advertised from the peer router NVAs to Azure Route Server in UNTRUSTED-VNET pointing to the IP address of FW-ILB.
 In the example above this is RFC1918 supernets 10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16
   - Local VNET (10.0.0.0/16) pointing to the IP address of FW-ILB, to overwrite the system route